LotsOfPixelsStudios/Monstera/README.md

 The following thought was in mind while creating the structure:

 - Use Interfaces for the documentation for the developer that should use the Interface
-- Use Abstract or Open class that implements the interface for the implementation so plugin developers can modify or add code the execution when creating for examples an own implementation of the entity
+- Use an Abstract or Open class that implements the interface for the implementation so plugin developers can modify or add code the execution when creating for examples an own implementation of the entity